 SIX Is the Go-To-Market Partner for ATM and Cash Solutions

 SIX offers payments processing services between financial institutions.

 SIX contributes to the standardization of the national and international payment traffic.

 SIX Interbank Clearing is involved in several committees focused on questions of standardization concerning the national and international payment traffic.
 It thus contributes to Swiss banks being able to set up products and services in a timely fashion and to do so on solid and market-driven platforms while facilitating the smooth operation of payments.

-The new QR-bill replacing all current Swiss payment slips as of 30 June 2020 shows the QR code with a Swiss cross as the identifying feature.
+The new QR-bill, which has been successively replacing all current Swiss payment slips since June 2020, shows a QR code with Swiss cross as the identifying feature.
 This Swiss QR Code contains in digital form all the information necessary for payment.

 The presentation of traditional accounts numbers in standardized IBAN format simplifies the recording, transmission and processing of payment data.

 Since many years, the Swiss financial institutions have been supporting the use of the international standard on credit and debit advices, account statements, payment slips, card products, in direct debit processing or e-banking.